 Only immigration attorneys can provide you with accurate advice about immigration status and how you can pursue any legal rights you might have.
 For your own protection, please do not seek the advice of notarios or others who are not licensed immigration attorneys.
 A list of available resources can be found here.
 Also, you can seek an immigration attorney from the American Immigration Lawyers Association here (English) or here (Spanish).

 Our critical mission is to ensure that our schools are safe spaces where a student’s race, ethnicity, religion and immigration status do not create any barriers to that child’s education.
 To assist this mission, we wanted to share answers to the following questions regarding immigration status and our commitment to protect students from discrimination and harassment.
-Immigration FAQ for parents and families (also available in Spanish, Arabic, Vietnamese, Amharic, French, Nepali, Russian and Somali).
+Immigration FAQ for parents and families.

 Did You Know:

 Transition Planning & Legal Status: Transition Planning and Legal Staus Parent Training Flyer English

 Q: What should DPS employees do if they get a request for information about a student from a federal immigration official?